 When women and adolescent girls were asked about routine screening, they overwhelmingly were supportive (over 90%) and felt that their healthcare provider is an appropriate person to ask about their experiences of violence (Zeitler et al, 2006).
-However, survivors of childhood sexual abuse or those who had experienced violence in the last year were less supportive of screening (over 70%) (Zeitler et al, 2006).
-The authors suggest that the gynaecologists, health and social care practitioners in education (including school nurses), prison staff, alcohol and drug misuse workers, youth workers characteristics of the healthcare professional, the guarantee of confidentiality, and a common understanding of what constitutes IPV are likely to affect routine screening.
+However, survivors of childhood sexual abuse or those had experienced violence in the last year were less supportive of screening (over 70%) (Zeitler et al, 2006).
+The authors suggest that the characteristics of the healthcare professional, the guarantee of confidentiality, and a common understanding of what constitutes IPV are likely to affect routine screening.